roblanf/sangeranalyseR/docs/source/content/advance_user_SangerRead_fasta.rst

    Figure 2. *SangerRead* **FASTA** input file.

 The inputs of :code:`SangerRead` constructor function and :code:`new` method are same.
-For more details about *SangerRead* inputs & slots definition, please refer to `sangeranalyseR reference manual (need update) <http://packages.python.org/an_example_pypi_project/>`_.
+For more details about *SangerRead* inputs & slots definition, please refer to `sangeranalyseR reference manual (need update after upload function manul) <http://packages.python.org/an_example_pypi_project/>`_.

 |

 Writing *SangerRead* FASTA files :sub:`(FASTA)`
 -----------------------------------------------
 Users can write the *SangerRead* instance to **FASTA** files.
-Because the **FASTA** input does not support quality trimming and base calling, the sequence of the written **FASTA** file will be same as the input **FASTA** file; however, users can set the compression level through the function :code:`writeFastaSA` which is the only one-line function that users need to run.
-It mainly depends on :code:`writeXStringSet` function in `Biostrings <https://bioconductor.org/packages/release/bioc/html/Biostrings.html>`_ R package.
+Because the **FASTA** input does not support quality trimming and base calling, in this example, the sequence of the written **FASTA** file will be same as the input **FASTA** file.
+Moreover, users can set the compression level through the one-line function :code:`writeFastaSA` which mainly depends on :code:`writeXStringSet` function in `Biostrings <https://bioconductor.org/packages/release/bioc/html/Biostrings.html>`_ R package.

 .. code-block:: R

-   writeFastaSR(newSangerRead,
+   writeFastaSR(sangerReadFfa,
                 outputDir         = tempdir(),
                 compress          = FALSE,
                 compression_level = NA)